suzana-ilic/DCGANs_pytorch/README.md

 **Hypothesis: By reducing the complexity of shapes, texture and colors we can achieve good results in less time with less data.**

 Why oceans and mountains?
 Both have distinct features.
 Oceans show few difficulties in terms of shapes and texture and have one nuanced base color.
-Mountains are more detailed in terms of shapes and texture, however scope allows many different variations of a prototype "triangle" and would still be recognized as mountains.
+Mountains are more detailed in terms of shapes and texture, however the scope of mountain landscapes allows many different variations and thus, would still be recognized as mountains.

 ![oceans_and_mountains](https://github.com/suzana-ilic/pytorch_DCGANs/blob/master/dcgans.gif)